 Long-Term Water Infrastructure Planning

-Given that water infrastructure often lasts for over a century, it requires a significant amount of data analysis and long-run planning.
-Typical considerations, such as getting loans from banks and other financial institutions still play a role, but the consequences of underinvestment are much greater.
+Given that water infrastructure often lasts for over a century, it requires a significant amount of data analysis and long-term planning.
+Typical considerations, such as obtaining loans from banks and other financial institutions, still play a role, but the consequences of underinvestment are significantly greater.
 For example, improved water management systems generally decrease the negative impact of rainfall variations.

-If climate change causes rainfall to increase or decrease decades from now, investing in water infrastructure today might prevent a drought or a flood that has catastrophic consequences for the local economy.
+If climate change causes rainfall to increase or decrease in the decades to come, investing in water infrastructure today may prevent a drought or a flood that could have catastrophic consequences for the local economy.
 Investors and governments are beginning to realize the full interrelated potential of water projects.
-At Ashton Global, we stand ready to help in this process.
+At Ashton Global, we are ready to assist you in this process.